Inventory IQ

 Field Study

-Operators often pause the process to respond to other operational requests.
+Operators often paused counting workflows to respond to other production requests.

 Interviews